deepaksood619/deepaksood619.github.io/docs/algorithms/graphtheory/breadth-first-search-bfs.md

 # Breadth First Search (BFS)

 BFS "is an algorithm for traversing or searching tree data structure.
-It starts at the tree root and explores the neighbor nodes first, before moving to the next level neighbors." --- [Wikipedia](https://en.wikipedia.org/wiki/Breadth-first_search)
+It starts at the tree root and explores the neighbor nodes first, before moving to the next level neighbors."---[Wikipedia](https://en.wikipedia.org/wiki/Breadth-first_search)

 ## Breadth-First Search(BFS)